brunozc/brunozc.github.io/content/pages/about_me.md

 ## Education
 ### PhD in Civil Engineering
-Between 2017 and 2011 I did a PhD in Civil Engineering at [Delft University of Technology](https://tudelft.nl/).
+Between 2007 and 2011 I did a PhD in Civil Engineering at [Delft University of Technology](https://tudelft.nl/).

 Thesis: [_Dynamics of railway transition zones in soft soils_](https://repository.tudelft.nl/islandora/object/uuid:950e7ccd-1b18-4530-866d-5dd662fe0fa4?collection=research).

-### MSc degree
+### MSc Degree in Civil Engineering
 Between 2005 and 2007 I did a MSc in Structural Engineering at [University of Porto](https://fe.up.pt/).

 Thesis: _Dynamic behaviour of piled slab for high-speed trains_.